HaxeFoundation/HaxeManual/md/manual/expression-try-catch.md

 If during runtime the evaluation of `try-expression` causes a [`throw`](expression-throw.md), it can be caught by any subsequent `catch` block.
 These blocks consist of

 * a variable name which holds the thrown value,
-* an explicit type annotation which determines which types of values to catch an
+* an explicit type annotation which determines which types of values to catch, and
 * the expression to execute in that case.